 Enhancing efficiency and reducing errors

 AI's ability to crunch numbers and interpret huge amounts of data makes it a really valuable asset for minimising errors in event logistics.
 It can calculate budgets, create critical event plans, and even plan staffing schedules to optimise security, manage break times, and not leave any corner unattended.
-There are technologies cropping up all the time to do this, but ChatGPT is one of the most accessible and affordable AI platforms out there currently.
+Technologies are cropping up all the time to do this, but ChatGPT is one of the most accessible and affordable AI platforms out there currently.

-AI-powered event sourcing tools
+AI-powered event-sourcing tools

 AI tools like ChatGPT offer a way to quickly and easily get tailored recommendations for your event, from sponsors to speakers.
-Here’s an example of a list of sponsors ChatGPT gave us in response to a prompt.

 One of the most time-consuming parts of event sourcing is finding a venue, but times are changing.
 Gone are the days of sifting through dozens of venues and waiting days or weeks to have one confirmed: venue platforms like Hire Space are leveraging machine learning algorithms to help event organisers connect with relevant venues quickly (and even book them instantly), massively simplifying the venue selection process.